dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP-and-MySQL-Web-0301.md

-# 2020080PHP-and-MySQL-Web-R02

-## 记忆时间

-## 模板

-### 1. 逻辑脉络

-用自己的话总结主题，梳理逻辑脉络，也就是这本书整个地图里这一章所在的节点。

-### 2. 摘录及评论

-## 03. Using Arrays
+# 03. Using Arrays

 This chapter shows you how to use an important programming construct: arrays.
 The variables used in the previous chapters were scalar variables, which store a single value.
 An array is a variable that stores a set or sequence of values.
 One array can have many elements, and each element can hold a single value, such as text or numbers, or another array.
 An array containing other arrays is known as a multidimensional array.

 PHP supports arrays with both numerical and string indexes.
 You are probably familiar with numerically indexed arrays if you’ve used any other programming language, but you might not have seen arrays using string indexes before, although you may have seen similar things called hashes, maps, or dictionaries elsewhere.
 Rather than each element having a numeric index, you can use words or other meaningful information.

-1『 php 里的数组，键为字符串的类型，其实就是 python 里的字典、JS 里的对象。』

 In this chapter, you continue developing the Bob’s Auto Parts example using arrays to work more easily with repetitive information such as customer orders.
 Likewise, you write shorter, tidier code to do some of the things you did with files in the preceding chapter.

-Key topics covered in this chapter include: 1) Numerically indexed arrays.
-2) Non-numerically indexed arrays.
-3) Array operators.
-4) Multidimensional arrays.
-5) Array sorting.
-6) Array functions.
+Key topics covered in this chapter include:

-In the next chapter, you will learn about string processing functions.
-We cover functions that search, replace, split, and merge strings, as well as the powerful regular expression functions that can perform almost any action on a string.
+■ Numerically indexed arrays.

+■ Non-numerically indexed arrays.

+■ Array operators.

+■ Multidimensional arrays.

+■ Array sorting.

+■ Array functions.

-### 3.1 What Is an Array?
+## 3.1 What Is an Array?

 You learned about scalar variables in Chapter 1「PHP Crash Course.」A scalar variable is a named location in which to store a value; similarly, an array is a named place to store a set of values, thereby allowing you to group variables.
 Bob’s product list is the array for the example used in this chapter.
 In Figure 3.1, you can see a list of three products stored in an array format.
 These three products are stored in a single variable called \$products.
 (We describe how to create a variable like this shortly.)